nus-cs2113-AY2223S2/tp/docs/team/manoj364.md

 #### Enhancements to existing features:
 - Improved feature: Duplication checker for each field
-    - Enhancement: The Duplication checker now checks each field to make sure that the company name, contact email, or contact email are not the same for any 2 entries in the `CompanyList` arraylist.
+    - Enhancement: The Duplication checker now checks each field to make sure that the company name, contact number, or contact email are not the same for any 2 entries in the `CompanyList` arraylist.
 If such a scenario exists, the program will inform the user of the duplication error. ([#125](https://github.com/AY2223S2-CS2113-W12-2/tp/pull/125))
 - Improved feature: Formatting for input fields